 A hardy spring-blooming shrub, flowering almond is a reliable performer that is smothered in bright pink double blossoms every year.
 Sometimes the flowers are followed by small round red fruit that is coveted by squirrels.
-Flowering almond is much more cold-tolerant than flowering cherry, so it's a good substitute in Zones where winter temperatures go below freezing.
+Flowering almond is much more cold-tolerant than flowering cherry, so it's a good substitute in regions where winter temperatures go below freezing.
 This shrub, which can grow 10 to 15 feet tall, is also a good companion for late-spring flowering bulbs like tulips and daffodils.
-Choose the dwarf variety—Prunus glandulosa—if you prefer a 4- to 6-foot shrub that bears pink or white flowers.
+Choose the dwarf variety (Prunus glandulosa) if you prefer a 4- to 6-foot shrub that bears pink or white flowers.

-Exceptionally cold hardy and one of the first shrubs to bloom in spring, the deciduous flowering almond is a great addition to shrub borders and low-maintenance landscapes.
-Cotton candy pink blooms decorate the leafless twigs of this small deciduous shrub in early spring—about the same time daffodils and early tulips unfurl their flowers in your area.
-Underplanted with bright-eyed spring bulbs, flowering almond creates a colorful backdrop for a springtime celebration.
+Exceptionally cold hardy and one of the first shrubs to bloom in spring, deciduous flowering almond is a great addition to shrub borders and low-maintenance landscapes.
+Cotton candy pink blooms decorate the leafless twigs of this small deciduous shrub in early spring, about the same time daffodils and early tulips unfurl their flowers.
+Underplanted with these and other brightly colored bulbs, flowering almond creates a colorful backdrop for a springtime celebration.

 Plant a Shrub Border

 Call on easy-care flowering almond when planting a shrub border or wildlife planting.
-It's a great plant for mixing with other blooming shrubs—like hydrangea, beautyberry (Callicarpa Americana), viburnum, weigela, ninebark (Physocarpus opulifolius), and bluebeard (Caryopteris x clandonensis)—to create a colorful perimeter planting that flowers from spring through late summer.
+It mixes well with other blooming shrubs such as hydrangea, beautyberry, viburnum, weigela, ninebark, and bluebeard, to create a colorful perimeter planting that will have something in bloom from spring through late summer.

-Flowering almond's thicketlike growing habit makes it a great habitat plant for wildlife.
+Flowering almond's dense, thicket-like growing habit makes it an excellent habitat plant for wildlife.
 Place it alongside plants that produce berries that are popular with birds in your region and you are well on your way to creating a backyard oasis for winged visitors.
 Add a water source, such as a simple birdbath or fountain, and enjoy the songbird parade.